SamBailey6194/ultimate_battleships/README.md

 - Saved data wasn't saving number of ships correctly due to passing None as the attribute and not 0 as a integer and ensure the num_ships was being used in the update and append_row part of the save_game_state function
 - new_game function wasn't collecting the number of ships from selected game correctly, added total_ships=user.num_ships to the parameters of full_game within new_game.
 - Validating password creation was not allowing passwords that were 8 characters long due to the >= 8, so removed the = signs from that if statement
+- The available coordinates for the computer random shots wasn't resetting correctly, changed the if statement to have if not self.available_coordinates instead of if self.available_coordinates None
+- Loaded games not listed correctly to choose from, had to ensure the games were being listed correctly by adding , _ to the self_games variable in access_saved_games to enable it to have the two parameters listed.
+-

 ### Unfixed Bugs